gpandu/NER_DNN/README.md

 ![](arch.png)

 Observations:
-1)Model is able capture context of the words due to word embeddings, but some words from training data that doesn't have the embeddings are not getting labeled correctly.
-Adopted character level embeddings to represent these words.
-Char level embeddings are able to represent less frequent words and seems to be capturing local temporal context for the words as well.
-These character level embeddings added about 6% to the F1 score.
+1) Model captures meaning of a word due in particular context due to word embeddings, but some words from training data that doesn't have the embeddings may not get labeled correctly.
+Adopted character level embeddings to represent such words.
+Char level embeddings will represent less frequent words and words learns in the context of local named entity as we are back propagating error to char embedding layer.
+These character level embeddings improves final F1 score.
-2)For sequence Labelling, used Bi-LSTM as it learns context from left and right temporal words which is critical for named entity recognition.
+2) For sequence Labelling, used Bi-LSTM as it learns context from left and right temporal words which is critical for named entity recognition.
-3)Output CRF layer performed better compared to dense layer as some of the output labels are correlated to each other.
+3) Output CRF layer performs better compared to dense layer as some of the output labels are correlated to the previous labels.

 Hyper-Parameter Tuning:
 1) With Word-Embedding-Dimension = 100, char-embedding-dimension = 30, CNN-filters =  30, Filter-size =3, pool-size = 15, epochs=30__